Population-based Evaluation in Repeated Rock-Paper-Scissors as a Benchmark for Multiagent Reinforcement Learning: Learning to Play Repeated RPS

-Here we benchmark four model sizes (400M, 1B, 7B, 70B) from the Chinchilla family of LLMs ~\cite{chinchilla} on the RRPS task.
 We utilize the LLM as a game-playing agent by selecting actions based on the model's prediction of what action the opponent will play next.
 The model is given a zero-shot prompt that plainly states the task and provides the game history (see Appendix~\ref{app:llm} for full prompt).
 The model's prediction of the opponent's next action is determined by choosing the max over the logprobs of the tokens \texttt{\{R, P, S\}}.
 The LLM agent then deterministically plays the action that beats the opponent's predicted action.
 The true actions played are appended to the prompt and the process is repeated.
 No parameters are fine-tuned at any point.
 Methodologies for prompting and fine-tuning LLMs and integrating them into larger systems are areas of active research, and optimizing the LLM’s performance on RRPS is beyond the scope of this paper.
 However, even in this simple zero-shot setting, and despite not having been trained on RRPS, LLMs demonstrate a surprising ability to to predict opponent actions that improves with model size.
-Chinchilla 70B achieves an average population return of $201.0$ and aggregate score of $155.2$, placing it fourth behind only \textsc{Greenberg}, \textsc{IocaineBot}, and \textsc{Biopic}; though, we did notice that size of the model size had a significant effect on the performance: our smallest model achieves an aggregate score of $-212.9$ in comparison (see Appendix~\ref{app:llm} for full results).
+The largest LLM model achieves an average population return of $201.0$ and aggregate score of $155.2$, placing it fourth behind only \textsc{Greenberg}, \textsc{IocaineBot}, and \textsc{Biopic}; though, we did notice that size of the model size had a significant effect on the performance: our smallest model achieves an aggregate score of $-212.9$ in comparison (see Appendix~\ref{app:llm} for full results).
 Domain-specific fine-tuning would likely yield improvements and offers a promising direction for progress on this benchmark.
 Moreover, RRPS also offers a measure of an LLM’s capacity for identifying and adapting to members of a population it interacts with.